'It's all bullsh*t!' - Borussia Dortmund won't be forced into Haaland transfer next year, insists Watzke

 Haaland is widely regarded as the most exciting young striker of his generation, having proven he can deliver the goods on the biggest stage consistently since joining Dortmund from Red Bull Salzburg for €20 million (£17m/$23m) in January last year.

-The 21-year-old is attracting attention for Europe's biggest clubs, but Watzke has insisted it is not a foregone conclusion he will leave in 2022.
+The 21-year-old is attracting attention from Europe's biggest clubs, but Watzke has insisted it is not a foregone conclusion he will leave in 2022.

 Editors' Picks